Exceptional Care for You and Your Baby

 - Overnight accommodations for your support person

-- Pain management choices, including epidurals, relaxation guides and more
+- Pain management choices, including epidurals and relaxation guides

-- Special suites for mothers who have undergone cesarean deliveries
+- Special or private suites for mothers who have undergone cesarean deliveries

 - Certified Midwives